 A warning that this story contains information and images that may be distressing for some readers.

-SIDS and Kids SA – which provides free counselling for the sudden death of a baby or young child from any cause, not just SIDS – issued an urgent plea ahead of the state election, seeking $200,000 a year in government support to keep up with rising demand since the pandemic.
+SIDS and Kids SA – which provides free counselling for the sudden death of a baby or young child from any cause, not just SIDS – says the situation is at “critical point” and it needs financial support from the State Government to keep going.

-“We think that the coping mechanisms and the resilience of the community as a whole is just not there because of the impacts of the pandemic,” Jankowski said at the time.
+“We think that the coping mechanisms and the resilience of the community as a whole is just not there because of the impacts of the pandemic,” Jankowski said.

 In 2020, the first year of the pandemic, that grew to 116 referrals and 1210 counselling sessions.